 The Wikipedia Gaigel page gives a five Sevens (fünf Siebener) rule as in the main description above, but also another version called "Auf Dissle" which is listed as though it were only an option for Vorhand, though there seems to be no reason why other players should not attempt it.
 The player who announces "Auf Dissle!" has four Sevens, plays the fifth card to each trick and this card has its normal power, but the player must not win any tricks.
 So if the Auf Dissle player unluckily draws a high trump and wins a trick with it, his or her team has immediately lost the game.
 Although the Wikipedia page does not say so, presumably fünf Siebener and auf Dissle are alternative variants - it would make little sense to have both options in the same game.

 Grupp mentions a variant in which a player can announce "Auf Farbe!" and try to collect five cards of the same suit, winning a single game for the team if successful.
 The suit does not need to be announced.
 My impression is that this would be too easy to do: there are 12 cards in each suit as compared to just 8 Sevens, and moreover four suits to choose from.
 It would however solve the five trumps problem in that the player who was dealt five trumps could claim an immediate win for auf Farbe.

 Many sources indicate that a three-player game is possible, but it is not completely clear how to score.
-Presumably in the first part of the match if one player is "Aus" the other two each get a stroke on their scoring line (or two if they have no tricks) while in the second part only the winner erases a stroke.
-It can happen that in some hands none of the players reaches 101 points.
-In that case maybe the player with most points wins than the other two lose a single game, or maybe the game is considered undecided and no one scores.
+One idea would be that in the first part of the match if one player is "Aus" the other two each get a stroke on their scoring line (or two if they have no tricks) while in the second part only the winner erases a stroke.
+Note that it is possible that in some hands none of the players will reach 101 points.